bartoszlorek/vector/README.md

 - instance of Vector
 - Array [x, y]

-Return a mutated instance of `Vector`
+Returns a mutated instance of `Vector`

 ```javascript
 set(value)